Ghost Story (1981 film): Plot

-In a small New England town during the frigid winter season of 1979, four elderly friends—businessman Ricky Hawthorne, lawyer Sears James, Dr. John Jaffrey, and Mayor Edward Charles Wanderley—form the Chowder Society, an informal men's club who get together each week to share tales of horror.
-Edward's son David, living in New York City, falls from his apartment window after seeing a girl he's been sleeping with suddenly turn into a living corpse.
+During the frigid winter of 1979, in the small New England town of Milburn, four elderly friends—businessman Ricky Hawthorne, lawyer Sears James, physician John Jaffrey, and Mayor Edward Charles Wanderley—form the Chowder Society, an informal men's club who get together each week to share tales of horror.
+Edward's son David, living in New York City, falls to his death from his apartment window after seeing a girl he's been sleeping with suddenly turn into a living corpse.
 His other son, Don, comes home at Edward's request.
-Some time after David's funeral, Edward sees him walking through town during a snowstorm and follows him to a bridge, where he disappears.
-Calling out to his dead son, Edward suddenly sees a female apparition and he falls to his death from the bridge.
-Meanwhile, two escaped patients from a mental asylum, Gregory and Fenny Bate, have taken up residence in the old Eva Galli house, now in ruins.
+Sometime after David's funeral, Edward sees him walking through town during a snowstorm and follows him to a bridge, where he disappears.
+Calling out to his dead son, Edward suddenly sees a female apparition and he falls to his death.
+Two escaped patients from a mental asylum, Gregory and Fenny Bate, have taken up residence in the old Eva Galli house, now in ruins.

 Doubting his father committed suicide, Don approaches the remaining three friends and tells them a "ghost" story to gain membership into the Chowder Society.
-In a flashback, Don tells the story of how he, a college professor in Florida, began a torrid affair with a mysterious secretary named Alma, soon becoming engaged.
-Alma insisted she wanted to marry Don in his home town of Milburn, but he was reluctant, as he considered the town boring.
-Don soon began to suspect that something was wrong with Alma, a gut feeling that was vindicated one night when he touched her and realized she was as cold as a corpse.
+In a flashback, Don tells the story of how he, a college professor in Florida, began an affair with a mysterious secretary named Alma, soon becoming engaged.
+Alma insisted she wanted to marry Don in his home town of Milburn but he was reluctant.
+Don soon began to suspect that something was wrong with Alma, especially when he touched her one night and realized she was as cold as a corpse.
 Don eventually broke things off with a furious Alma, who disappeared from his life.
-He fell into a depression, costing him both his reputation and his job.
-A month later, Don called David in New York and learned to his horror that he had become engaged to Alma.
-Don desperately tried to warn David about her, but his brother scoffed at the warning.
-The elderly friends react to Don's story; Sears remains very skeptical.
-Don then shows the three elders an old photograph he's found among his father's possessions.
-In it there is a striking young woman who is a dead ringer for Alma.
-Jaffrey, realizing what has happened, pleads with his friends to tell the truth, but is rebuffed.
+He fell into a depression, costing him his reputation and his job.
+A month later, Don called David and learned to his horror that he had become engaged to Alma.
+He desperately tried to warn David but his brother scoffed at the warning.
+Don then shows the three elders an old photograph he's found among his father's possessions, showing a young woman who looks identical to Alma.
+John, realizing what has happened, pleads with his friends to tell the truth but is rebuffed.